Globetrotting German soccer coach 'Restless Rudi' Gutendorf dies | DW | 15.09.2019

 German football coach Rudi Gutendorf has died aged 93, his son Fabian told Germany's DPA news agency late on Saturday.

-Dubbed "Restless Rudi," the veteran coach trained more than 50 clubs in more than 30 countries around the world, from Antigua to Zimbabwe during a career that spanned five decades.
+Dubbed "Restless Rudi," the veteran coach trained an incredible 55 teams in more than 30 countries around the world, from Antigua to Zimbabwe during a career that spanned five decades.

 Born in Koblenz on the banks of the Rhine, Gutendorf enjoyed a 9-year playing career for his home-town club TuS Koblenz after World War II.
 After taking a coaching course, he secured a first management role with Swiss side Blue Stars Zurich in the 1955s.